 Any day or period of non-attendance.
 It is the parent's/guardian's responsibility to notify the school of absences on the day of the absence.
 School personnel will determine the status (excused/unexcused) of the absence.
-Reasons for excused absences are defined by the Illinois School Code as illness, mental health days (5 allowed per school year), religious observances, death in the family, family emergency, or other situations beyond the control of the student, and must be approved by school personnel.
-The student is entitled to full make-up privileges for excused absences.
+Reasons for excused absences are defined by the Illinois School Code as illness, religious observances, death in the family, family emergency, or other situations beyond the control of the student, and must be approved by school personnel.
+The student is entitled to full make-up privileges for excused absence.
 The student must meet make-up deadlines established by the teacher.
 Approved school related activities are not considered absences.